Laser Engraving Fabric

 When I set up my studio I envisioned hanging a laser cut fabric piece created by an artist client over the laser cutter.
 Three years have gone by and the wall is still bare, so I'm going to take things into my own hands and share with you how I created this laser engraved tapestry.

-In this newsletter I'm sharing my secrets for laser engraving fabric.
-The results are so so fine most people can't imagine how these pieces are made.
+In this article I'm sharing my secrets for laser engraving fabric.
+The results are so fine most people can't imagine how these pieces are made.
 I'll take you through the process of preparing the file all the way to engraving the tapestry.

 Step 1: The Image

-For this piece I'm going to use a drawing from my sketchbook.
+For this piece I'm going to use a drawing from my sketchbook (right).
 To turn it into a laser-ready file I first need to scan the image at a high resolution (300 dpi or higher) and load it into PhotoShop.

 For this type of engraving the image needs to be black & white.
 When I say black & white I mean it.
 The image needs to be pure black and the non-image area (paper) pure white.
 No gray!